Employment Application

 15. disclosing clients' names, addresses, phone numbers and other personal information to non-Agency employees, without the clients' permission;

-16. disclosing confidential information without authorization or legal direction to do so; 17. accepting inappropriate gifts or money from clients;
+16. disclosing confidential information without authorization or legal direction to do so;

 18. accepting appropriated gifts from clients without approval from the Compliance Officer/Designee;

-19. engaging in financial transactions with the client other than those required for the performance of duties such as exchange of currency for purchasing items for clients;
+19. engaging in financial transactions with the client other than those required for the

-20. bringing pets, children or any other unauthorized persons to clients' homes while performing job duties; and,
+20. bringing pets, children or any other unauthorized persons to clients' homes while performing

 21. being absent without permission or without advising Supervisor, when able to do so.